2815 PR.01 Administering a Specialized Petty Cash Fund

 E. Complete a vendor setup request form

 To operate a specialized petty cash fund, it is necessary that the new fund custodian be set up as a vendor in the Accounts Payable system.
-The Request for Petty Cash Fund form (2815 FR.03) is available online.
+Use Form 2815 FR.03 Petty Cash Fund Request.

 Complete the vendor setup request form according to the form instructions, with the new custodian as the vendor, and obtain the authorizing signature.